stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

 While continuing to work on the Wikipedia API Improvement Project, we have completed significant enhancements to the Google Cloud Logging implementation, greatly improving observability, security monitoring, and performance analysis capabilities.
 We are now evaluating the Terraform Monitoring Configuration PR (#158), which adds comprehensive Terraform support for infrastructure management and monitoring.
+Additionally, we have successfully set up a local SonarQube instance for code quality analysis to improve the project's overall code quality and identify potential issues.

 ### Terraform Monitoring Configuration (PR #158)